-Waiting for the concert to come has been like waiting for Christmas to come as a child- so much anticipation and expectation.
+Waiting for this concert to come has been like waiting for Christmas to come as a child- so much anticipation and expectation.

 My family joins me to Nashville.
 We step out onto the Nashville real estate between 4th and 5th Avenue, the revered and historic Ryman auditorium.
 I have been to several shows at the Ryman, none of which have had a line that wraps all the way into the parking garage.
 This is unusual considering it is not general admission.
 The demographic consists of giddy females over the age of 15 and under the age of 45.
 It draws many looks and comments from passer-bys.
 To the amusement of those waiting in line, one man walks by a male worker in the parking garage and states: “I bet you wish you were Harry Styles.”